 The Chronicle of Philanthropy described me as low key and self-deprecating (which is why I feel really weird having my own website, but I do it for the love of the mission organizations that I serve).

-My barista at Starbucks would say that I’m a caffeine junkie and that he thinks it’s strange that the only drink I ever order is iced tea.
+My barista at Starbucks would say that I’m a caffeine junkie and that he/she thinks it’s strange that the only drink I ever order is iced tea.

-My wife would say that I’m not allowed to go to the grocery store alone or touch the laundry alone.
+My wife would say that I’m NEVER allowed to go to the grocery store unaccompanied and that the laundry is off limits to me.

 When a friend was recently asked to describe my personality, her response was “his personality can’t be described, it has to be experienced” – I’m going to assume that was a compliment!